 If it is determined that sexual misconduct has occurred, the College will take appropriate disciplinary and responsive action.
-Allegations and incidents of sexual offenses will be investigated pursuant to the process outlined in the College's Gender-Based Discrimination, Harassment, and Sexual Misconduct Policy.
+Allegations and incidents of sexual offenses will be investigated pursuant to the process outlined in the College's Policy and Procedures on Discrimination, Harassment, and Title IX Sexual Harassment.

 Students who are victims of a sexual offense incident are urged to get to a safe place as soon as possible seek immediate medical attention.
-Please see the College Gender-Based Discrimination, Harassment, and Sexual Misconduct Policy for additional information.
+Please see the College's Policy and Procedures on Discrimination, Harassment, and Title IX Sexual Harassment for additional information.

-6.4.34 Smoking and Tobacco Use
+6.4.34 Smoking and Tobacco